Ursulino204/Ursulino204/README.md

-<h1> Hey mates I'm Caio, a hobbyist game dev and a professional nerd 👾🧠</h1>
+<h1> Hey mates I'm Caio, a web developer and a professional nerd 👾🧠</h1>

-<h2>I'm a backend .NET developer who has experience with MVC and some game development using C++</h2>
+<h2>I'm a backend .NET developer who has experience with MVC, UML and database modelling </h2>

 <div align="center">
   <a href="https://github.com/Ursulino204">